Frequently Asked Questions

 You can send your system back to the factory for calibration.
 Ask about our special transportation shipping cases to ship your generators back to Thunder.

-You can calibrate your own system provided you have both a pressure and temperature standards to do so.
+You can calibrate your own system, provided you have pressure and temperature standards with sufficiently small uncertainties to adequately support the generator’s published specifications.

 Answer: Yes.

-When not using the pneumatic cart, a clean, oil free instrument air supply operating at a @ 165 psiG and 50 L/m is required.
-The air supply should be filtered to a particle size of 0.5 microns or less, a hydrocarbon content of 1 PPM or less, with a pressure dewpoint of 15 °C or less.
-Regulated supply pressure other than recommended (175 psiG maximum) is acceptable but may limit the lowest humidity obtainable from the generator and will require an internal pressure regulator (REG) adjustment.
+A clean, oil free instrument air supply operating at 165 psiG and 50 L/m is required.
+The air supply should be filtered to a particle size of 0.5 microns or smaller, a hydrocarbon content of 1 PPM or less, with a dew point of 15 °C or lower.
+Regulated supply pressure other than the recommended maximum level of 175 psiG is acceptable but may limit the lowest humidity obtainable from the generator; adjustment of the 2500’s internal pressure regulator (REG) may be required.

 Answer: Yes.

-While looking at the front of the 2500 system the chamber is located on the right side, removal of the top right panel is necessary to add the chamber fluid.
-The fluid that's used in the chamber fluid jacket is 50-70% propylene glycol based antifreeze with the rating of -100 °F (-73.3 °C) or equivalent.
-Refer to TSD-0207 for chamber filling instructions.
+When looking at the front of the 2500 system, the chamber jacket fluid fill port is located on the top right side of the unit; the right hand top panel must be removed to access that fill port.
+The fluid used in the chamber jacket is 50-70% propylene glycol based antifreeze rated at -100 °F (-73.3 °C), or equivalent.
+Refer to TSD-0207 for chamber jacket filling instructions.

-The flow of air is displayed in mass.
-If you look in the user manual in section 1 page 11 this is where it can be found.
+The flow of air through the generator is displayed relative to mass.
 The mass flow control system utilizes a thermal type Mass Flow Transducer.
-Mass flow rates through the generator are manually settable from 2 to 20 L/min by keypad entry.
-Click on this link to get to the user manual for the Model 2500 for more help and information.
+Mass flow rates through the generator are user-adjustable from 2 to 20 L/min through the main keyboard.
+Open the user manual for the Model 2500, then refer to Section 1 under number 1.5.4.2 Mass Flow Transducer (T1) for more information on the mass flow transducer.

-These are the temp probes that utilize the nylon ferrules RTD0, 1 & 2.
-First slide on the knurled nut, then slide on the rear ferrule part number "N204-1" with the step side facing away from the nut, next slide on the front ferrule part number "N203-1" with the cone side facing away from the nut.
-Slide the temp probe into the probe housing leaving 1/4” (6.35mm) from the wire lead, then tighten just past finger tight.
+Temperature probes RTD0, RTD1 and RTD2 require the use of nylon ferrules for proper operation.
+First insert the tip of the RTD into the top of the knurled nut, then slide the rear ferrule (part number N204-1) onto the RTD with the step side facing away from the nut.
+Next, slide the front ferrule (part number N203-1) onto the RTD with the cone side facing away from the nut.
+Insert the probe into the probe housing leaving 1/4" (6.35 mm) of the probe’s shaft exposed, then tighten up just past finger tight.

 For replacement ferrules see our parts page and look for part numbers (N203-1/N204-1).